ToolsforBigData/Challenge2/README.md

 # Challenge2
-The second challenge in the class, on data from Reddit The repository contains one file for each of the three part of the challenge:
+The second challenge in the class, on data from Reddit The repository contains one .py file for each of the three parts of the challenge:

 ### Ch2_Ex1.py - Which subreddits have the largest vocabulary?
 ### Ch2_Ex2.py - Which pairs of subreddits have the most comment authors in common?